Cluster Expansion#

 Some parts of Squirro require a shared file system.
 This is used for:

-Uploading of files through the Squirro frontend and handling of crawling output
+Uploading files through the Squirro frontend and handling crawling output.

 You can implement a shared file system through various methods, such as a NAS or an existing clustering file system.
 For assistance, contact Squirro Support and open a technical support request to receive guidance from experts.